Dōjima Rice Exchange

-In the first years of the 1730s, as the result of poor harvests and trade issues, the exchange rate of rice into coin plumeted.
+In the first years of the 1730s, as the result of poor harvests and trade issues, the exchange rate of rice into coin plummeted.
 Samurai, whose income was in rice, panicked over the exchange rate into coin, and meanwhile speculators and various conspiracies within the brokers' community played games with the system, keeping vast stores of rice in the warehouses, which ensured low prices.
-A series of riots against the speculators, and against the conspiratorial, manipulative system as whole, erupted in 1733; starvation was widespread, and meanwhile, speculators were acting to "corner" the market and to control prices.
+A series of riots against the speculators, and against the conspiratorial, manipulative system as a whole, erupted in 1733; starvation was widespread, and meanwhile, speculators were acting to "corner" the market and to control prices.
 This was the first of a number of riots, called uchikowashi (打壊し), which would grow in frequency and size over the next century or so.
 The shogunate set a price floor in 1735, forcing merchants in Edo to sell for no less than one ryō per 1.4 koku, and in Osaka no less than 42 momme per koku.
-A 10 momme fine was charged of anyone found to have paid less.
-Over the fifteen years or so, until roughly 1750, the shogunate stepped in on a number of occasions to attempt to stabilize or control the economy.
-Though in 1730 the government budget as a whole was in balance (expenditures=revenue), interventions by the shogun over the ensuing years inadvertently led to economic collapse.
+A 10 momme fine was charged to anyone found to have paid less.
+Over the next fifteen years or so, until roughly 1750, the shogunate stepped in on a number of occasions to attempt to stabilize or control the economy.
+Though in 1730 the government budget as a whole was in balance (expenditures = revenue), interventions by the shogun over the ensuing years inadvertently led to economic collapse.
 Tokugawa Yoshimune made so many attempts at reforms and controls that he came to be known as Kome Kubō or Kome Shōgun (the Rice Shogun).
 At the same time, attempts were made at monetary policy, which largely resulted in solving the problems of the rice economy, while bringing debasement of the currency.

 The shogunate re-established the Rice Exchange in 1773, under governmental sponsorship, regulation, and organization; the shogunate also established its own rice storehouse at this time.
 The direct impetus for this was a series of riots, as a result of famines, earlier that year.
 In general, however, by this point, the government realized the extreme economic power of the Rice Exchange in supporting the entire national economy, determining exchange rates, and even creating paper money.
 An incredible proportion of the nation's monetary transactions were handled through the private, independent, merchants of Dōjima, who stored rice for most of the daimyō, exchanging it for paper money.
 Dōjima held what were in essence "bank accounts" for a great number of samurai and daimyō, managing deposits, withdrawals, loans, and tax payments.
 Though the shogunate ultimately had little sense of modern economic theory, and thus would make some serious errors in their monetary and financial policy over the course of the following century or so, they nevertheless recognized the need for governmental control of such policies; exchange rates, monetary standards and the like had to be set by the government, and not left in the hands of an increasingly wealthy and powerful merchant class which was intended to be at the bottom of the neo-Confucian mibunsei class system.